Do Go On - 236 - The Forrest Fenn Treasure Hunt

 He gets over 100 emails a day.

-His hundreds of letters sent to him.
+He has hundreds of letters sent to him.

 Reporters are always wanting interviews and phone,

-and he's getting phone calls from people.
+and he's getting phone calls from people

-And while it's very interesting to hear about people spending hundreds of hours researching
+And while it's very interesting to hear about people

-from their own homes and digging under our houses,
+and digging under our houses,

-the search has actually been fatal for some.
+The search has actually been fatal for some.

-for the treasure and his body was found six months later.
+and his body was found six months later.

-saying, do you care that treasure hunters risk their lives to search for your hoax?
+and saying, do you care that treasure hunters risk their lives to search for your hoax?

 after falling about 500 feet down a steep slope.